During the Gold accreditation a school is assessed at the highest level of the Award.

 Find the School Evaluation Gold form here.

-As the accreditation will be virtual, the School Evaluation form needs to contain enough detail for the assessor to see what you have achieved.
+The School Evaluation form needs to contain enough detail for the assessor to see what you have achieved.

 The purpose of the evidence pack is to give us a feel for your school and show us some of what we would usually see if we were physically visiting your school and viewing your physical evidence file.